royriojas/object-change/README.md

   - `off`.
 To remove the listeners
   The events works similarly to the jQuery `on`/`off`. `fire` is similar to `jQuery.fn.triggerHandler`
 - Be aware that the properties should not be named `on`, `fire` or `off`
-- **Id does not work on nested properties** this is by design, I just wanted to keep it simple.
+- **It does not work on nested properties**.
+This is by design, I just wanted to keep it simple.
 - The base object is used as the prototype for the returned object.
 If you change a nested property, **it will affect the original object**
   I did it this way to avoid having to copy all the properties to the new object, but...
 I might consider change it in the future if it is proven to be a problem.